-Engineering technologists work alongside heads of science and engineering research and develop products, prepare and conduct experiments, or make prototypes of newly designed equipment.
-In engineering technology, you’ll concentrate on the problem-solving, hands-on application of science and technology.
-Your professors will give you a firm foundation in science and engineering and the opportunity to work on industry-sponsored projects with local firms.
+Our experienced professors will provide you with a firm foundation in science and engineering methods, concepts and theoretical applications.
+In our department you will have the opportunity to work on industry-sponsored projects with local firms as part of your senior project experience.
 You’ll also develop your own projects in an environment of entrepreneurship and innovation.

 The University has a selective admissions process, the objective of which is to identify men and women who have the highest potential for advancement in their chosen field of study.

 The science of creating, processing, and recording sound.

 Audio engineers use technology and technique to record, mix, and produce music, sound effects, and the spoken word for diverse purposes throughout the fields of business, art, and entertainment.

 Solving problems in manufacturing and maintenance, inspecting, and analyzing processes and products.

 Graduates of the Mechanical and Manufacturing Engineering Technology program are given the solid foundations in science, engineering, and mathematics that will enable them to secure rewarding positions in product development and quality control.